Jonathanc6522/github-tutorial/README.md

 ---
 ## Git vs. GitHub
 If Git is your camera, GitHub is your camera roll.
 Git is a tool you can use while you code; it's a system to help with version control.
 GitHub is the website linked to the system to help with visualizing what you do.

+Essentially, **Git** is your version control. --Doesn't require GitHub.-- **GitHub** is your human way to moniter the versions, while also allowing you to work with others and store code online. --Does require Git.--

 But enough about Git & GitHub.
 Let's talk how to start using 'em.

 ---